EdgeApp/edge-eospay-server/readme.md

 #### Launch API server

-You will want to convert the Typescript to Javascript (src directory to dist directory) by running `tsc` (make sure it is installed, preferably globally)
+You will want to convert the Typescript to Javascript (src directory to lib directory) by running `tsc` (make sure it is installed, preferably globally)

-    tsc && node dist/eos-name-server.js
+    tsc && node lib/eos-name-server.js

 ### BTCPay Client Pairing (Pair This API server w/ BTCPay Server)